 In collaboration with the Mental Health Commission of Canada, we are currently working with media outlets and journalism schools to try and improve coverage of mental illness in the Canadian media.
 We have also recently started a CIHR funded participatory video project where people with severe mental illness will write and produce their own documentaries about their lives.

 These documentaries will be given a wide distribution, and we will measure if they are successful in reducing stigma.
 In short, we are committed to better understanding and ultimately reducing the insidious effect of stigma on people with severe mental illness.
 Again, we are always available to discuss stigma-reduction with health care providers and other interested organizations, including employers, media outlets and legislators.

-We are currently funded through grants and salary awards received from the Canadian Institutes of Health Research (CIHR), the Fonds de recherche scientifique du Québec (FRSQ), and the Mental Health Commission of Canada (MHCC).
-Students in the group are currently (or have been) funded by scholarships from the Social Sciences and Humanities Research Council of Canada (SSHRC) and the CIHR.
+We are currently funded through grants and salary awards received from the Canadian Institutes of Health Research (CIHR), the Fonds de recherché scientifique du Québec (FRSQ), and the Mental Health Commission of Canada (MHCC).
+Students in the group are currently (or have recently been) funded by scholarships from the Social Sciences and Humanities Research Council of Canada (SSHRC), FRSQ and CIHR.

 For further information, please go to: